Treorchy: Transport

-The A4061 over the Bwlch y Clawdd Pass leads to Bridgend, via the Ogmore Vale, and to Maesteg and Port Talbot.
-Within the Rhondda Fawr Valley, the A4061 runs northwards to the top of the valley at Treherbert and ultimately, Hirwaun.
-The route on the A4058 southwards follows the valley's course to Llwynypia, Tonypandy, Porth and Pontypridd to join the A470 for Cardiff.
+The A4061 over the Bwlch y Clawdd Pass leads to Bridgend (via the Ogmore Vale), as well as to Maesteg and Port Talbot.
+Within the Rhondda Fawr Valley, the A4061 runs northwards to the top of the valley at Treherbert and, ultimately, Hirwaun.
+The A4058 southwards follows the valley's course to Llwynypia, Tonypandy, Porth, and Pontypridd, where it joins the A470 to Cardiff.

-Treorchy railway station is located on the Rhondda Line, with regular services to Treherbert and Cardiff Central run by Transport for Wales.
+Treorchy railway station is located on the Rhondda Line, with regular services to Treherbert and Cardiff Central operated by Transport for Wales.

-Treorchy is served by buses operated by Stagecoach running to Blaenrhondda, Blaencwm, Treherbert, Tonypandy, Porth, Pontypridd and Caerphilly.
-On summer Sundays, Veolia provides a service to Bridgend (via the Ogmore Valley) and Brecon.
+Treorchy is served by buses operated by Stagecoach running to Blaenrhondda, Blaencwm, Treherbert, Tonypandy, Porth, Pontypridd, and Caerphilly.
+On summer Sundays, Veolia provides a service to Bridgend (via the Ogmore Valley) and to Brecon.